Here's a sampling of innovations RDS has done over the years.

 Aggressive Recycling with a MRF Facility

 What is MRF?
 It is a material recovery facility.
-A specialized building, machinery and staff that will separate out usable recyclable materials for a new use; saving tons of discarded waste from being dumped into landfills.
-This saves our environment and provide jobs to the community; providing both a green and economic benefits to Whatcom County.
+A specialized building, machinery, and staff that will separate out usable recyclable materials for a new use; saving tons of discarded waste from being dumped into landfills.
+This saves our environment and provides jobs to the community; providing both green and economic benefits to Whatcom County.

-In 2013, we created 10 new local jobs pulling out recyclables that would have gone to the landfill.
+In 2013, we created ten new local jobs pulling out recyclables that would have gone to the landfill.
 We are creating jobs and saving the planet!

 Below are different views of the MRF at RDS with Larry McCarter.